neilveil/typed-bridge/context.md

 2. Add `'module.method': handler` to `src/bridge/index.ts`
 3. (If validating) add types in `src/bridge/<module>/types.ts`
 4. Run `npm run gen:typed-bridge-client` to refresh the client

+---

+## **Environment Variables**

+Typed Bridge automatically imports `.env` variables for you, internally using [`dotenv`](https://www.npmjs.com/package/dotenv`).
+This means any environment variables defined in a `.env` file at the root of your project will be available to your application without additional setup.